 - AFM Safecoat Concrete Floor Paint – Zero VOC.
 This is an acrylic base paint with PVA.
 This concrete floor paint is made for the chemically sensitive.

-Breathable Paint for Concrete Floors
+Other Breathable Paint Types for Concrete Floors

 A concrete slab or basement floor should ideally remain breathable.
 The slab is always trying to dry to the inside and trapping moisture leads to major funk underneath that does come through.